Tent camping is included in the price of all tickets, Live-In-Vehicle passes for caravans and campervans need to be

-If you fancy a local pint we can recommend these super pubs on your doorstep:
+If you fancy a bit quiet time out from the festivities, a local pint can be had from these super pubs close by:

 - The Black Horse Inn is a traditional Cotswold Village Pub in Nibley and an easy stagger back to your tent!
 This lovely, welcoming pub with its pretty beer garden is the heart of the village, serves great food and welcomes families.
 Open late on Friday and Saturday.

-- The New Inn, Waterley Bottom is an easy 2 mile walk tucked away along quiet country lanes into the gloriously named Waterley Bottom Valley.
-A picturesque setting looking up at the surrounding hills and a vineyard, there's a lovely garden with swings, and home-cooked food in a peaceful rural setting.
+- The New Inn, Waterley Bottom is an appetite building 2 mile walk tucked away along quiet country lanes into the gloriously named Waterley Bottoms Valley.
+A picturesque setting looking up at the surrounding hills and a vineyard, there's a lovely garden, and home-cooked food in a peaceful rural setting.
 Lots of delicious ales and ciders on tap.

 We recommend booking a table if you’re eating as they will be very busy over the festival weekend and food serving times vary.